 Matt Williams – Salt Lake City, Utah

 Matt spent his childhood exploring in the Wasatch Mountains in Utah, with many more years spent on trails from the back of a horse.
 Only in the last few years did he realize the vast opportunities that actually running on the trails would afford.
 Matt enjoys adventure running as a way to see spectacular scenery, with an occasional race thrown in.
 Living in SLC, Utah gives easy access to some of the best trails in the country.
-He has the support of an amazing wife and son, who really give him something to run for, and not from!
+He has the support of an amazing wife and two sons, who really give him something to run for, and not from!

 Heather “Missy” Berkel – Salt Lake City